Romex91/EyeTrackingMouse/README.md

 # EyeTrackingMouse
-Replaces computer mouse with combination of Tobii Eye tracker 4c and hotkeys.
+Replaces computer mouse with combination of [Tobii Eye Tracker 4C](https://gaming.tobii.com/tobii-eye-tracker-4c/) and hotkeys.

 This is MVP.
 Please help me to find bugs.
 The app autoupdates using Squirrel.Windows.